Git-Harshit/Technical-Blogs/Embedded-Systems.md

 | C | Low level language | Not as close as Assembly |
 | C++ | Classes and Exception Handling features over C | Object Oriented Programming concepts to be learnt |

 Linker is a utility program that combines one or more files containing object code from separately compiled program modules into a single file containing loadable or executable code.
 Loader is a program routine that copies an executable program into memory for execution. $^{[2]}$
+Many Embedded Linkers create an output *.map file that lists placement of each segment in memory, also including the addresses of global data and public functions.

 Development can be either Baremetal (also known as No RTOS) or RTOS.